Chesterton Academy of Milwaukee Staff 2017/18

-Mr. Butz has a B.F.A. in Illustration from Art Center College of Design in Pasadena, CA. Not only does he have experience teaching, ranging from young children to adults, but he is also an artist & freelance graphic/web designer with over 25 years of experience.
+Mr. Butz has a Bachelor of Fine Arts in Illustration from Art Center College of Design in Pasadena, CA. Not only does he have experience teaching, ranging from young children to adults, but he is also an artist & freelance graphic and web designer with over 25 years of experience.
 He has worked with apostolates such as EWTN, St. Joseph Communications, Lighthouse Catholic Media Inc., Catholic Book Publishing Corp, and others.
 He has participated in various art shows, both juried and solo exhibitions, and we are blessed to have him share his talents with our Chesterton Academy students.

-Debbie Branecky – Director of Admissions and College Advising
+Debbie Branecky – Manager of Admissions and College Advising

-Mrs. Branecky has a Bachelor of Science degree in Finance and Business Economics from the University of Southern California and an MBA from Pepperdine University.
+Mrs. Branecky has a B.S. degree in Finance and Business Economics from the University of Southern California and an MBA from Pepperdine University.
 She has done consulting work in the retirement benefits and financial sectors and pro bono work in schools, as well as for individuals seeking to maximize their financial aid eligibility in the college application process.
 Mrs. Branecky is very detail oriented and organized, critical qualities for a college advisor.
-She has set up computer programs for Chesterton Academy’s admissions process, grading systems and college navigation program.
-Mrs. Branecky will be conducting college information nights and be available for individual appointments throughout all four years of high school to help students and parents discern the right college or vocational path for their unique circumstances.
+She has set up computer programs for Chesterton Academy’s admissions process, grading system, and college navigation program.
+Mrs. Branecky conducts college information sessions and is available for individual appointments throughout all four years of high school to help students and parents discern the right college or vocational path for their unique circumstances.

 Rose Moter – Marketing and Development

-Ms. Moter has a Bachelor of Arts degree in Professional Communication from Alverno College and an Associate of Arts degree in Psychology.
-She has done a variety of work with disadvantaged children and teens in foster care and behavioral health treatment centers.
-Before coming to Chesterton Academy, she worked as an operations manager for SBH Logistics in Waukesha while doing freelance graphic design and photography projects on the side.
-Ms. Moter is passionate about quality education and Catholic family culture, and she is very happy to be part of an organization that promotes those values
+Ms. Moter has a B.A. degree in Professional Communications from Alverno College and an Associate of Arts degree in Psychology.
+In the past, she worked with teens as a Behavioral Health Technician and also tutored disadvantaged children in Language Arts.
+Before coming to Chesterton Academy, she worked as an Operations Manager for SBH Logistics in Waukesha, while doing freelance graphic design and photography projects on the side.
+Ms. Moter is passionate about quality education, Catholic family culture, and professional soccer.